janvda/node-red-docker-debian/docker-custom/issue 197 data volume.md

 ... but this might also be an undesired thing, in case you want to use the flows in the "`/data`" folders of the new docker image.
 The fix for this is easy.
 You first have to remove the respective docker container and only then run the "`docker-compose up`" command as this command will now rebuild the container without mounting any volume.

 When upgrading from one image to another image and both images are based on a recent Node-RED docker image (= image without the "`VOLUME [/data]`") AND there was no preserved mount of the `/data` folder then the `/data` folder is completely replaced by the `/data` folder of the new image !

+# Support

+If you are still stuck or need more support then we recommend to open a topic in the [Node-RED forum](https://discourse.nodered.org/) for this.